Exchange Connector Developer Tutorial

 OrderFilledEvent has been emitted.

-If an order is cancelled, or expired before it has been completely filled - then an
+If an order is canceled or expired before it has been completely filled, an

 OrderCancelledEvent or an